VegasHC/Vegashealthcare.com/content/collections/education/cardiology.md

                 content:
                   -
                     type: text
+                    marks:
+                      -
+                        type: bold
+                    text: 'Heart Failure:'
+                  -
+                    type: text
-                    text: "Heart Failure: Heart failure occurs when the heart is unable to pump enough blood to meet the body's needs.
-It can be caused by various factors, such as CAD, high blood pressure, and damage to the heart muscle."
+                    text: " This condition, where the heart struggles to meet the body's demands, can be managed effectively at home with proper care and monitoring."
           -
             type: listItem
             content: